Breeds

 Finding a Responsible Breeder

 How do you separate trustworthy professionals from backyard operations?
-Reputable breeders prioritize canine welfare over profits, following strict ethical guidelines.
-Start by verifying credentials through organizations like the Orthopedic Foundation for Animals (OFA), which tracks health testing for breeding stock.
+Ethical breeders are committed to the welfare of canines and not profits.
+Begin by checking credentials with such organizations as the Orthopedic Foundation for Animals (OFA), which monitors health testing of breeding stock.

 Key Questions for Prospective Breeders